nss-evening-cohort-8/nutshell-pecans/README.md

 # nutshell
-This is group project is a single page application that incorporates Firebase CRUD to authenticate and interact with multiple components.
+This is group project that was built as a single page application that incorporates Firebase CRUD to authenticate and interact with multiple components.

 ### How to run this app
 * Clone the project and install all dependencies using the command line: